Santa Uses Power Automate to Automate the Holidays

 On the fifth day of D365mas Santa gave to me…

 Children around the world have been preparing for this time of the year for months; it is Christmas time, or in other words, presents time!
 Everyone has been preparing their wish lists.
-Some memorized it, some wrote it down on a piece paper, others whispered it to mom and dad; but at the end of the day all these wish lists will be written down on letters and mailed out to the North Pole.
+Some memorized it, some wrote it down on a piece of paper, others whispered it to mom and dad, but at the end of the day all these wish lists will be written down on letters and mailed out to the North Pole.

 This year is different though.
 This year, Santa decided to go green; he issued a memo to all parents asking them to submit wish lists online, and for that, he asked the Elves to use Microsoft Forms Pro.